Thailand reports record COVID-19 infections after prison clusters

 Authorities reported 32 COVID-19 deaths and 4,887 infections, a new daily high in cases after 2,835 prisoners were added to the tally following the mass testing of thousands of inmates in two Bangkok jails.

+It was the fourth vaccine approved following those of Sinovac, Johnson & Johnson, plus AstraZeneca, which will be manufactured locally.

+Thai authorities say all of the country’s residents will be eligible for free vaccination, but Bangkok health official Parnrudee Manomaipiboon on Thursday said Thai citizens would be prioritised, with the aim of registering foreigners from August.

-A corrections department official said those infected included Panupong “Mike Rayong” Jadnok, 24, who has been held since March 8 on charges that include sedition and insulting King Maha Vajiralongkorn.
+A corrections department official said among those infected in the two jail clusters was Panupong “Mike Rayong” Jadnok, 24, who has been held since March 8 on charges that include sedition and insulting King Maha Vajiralongkorn.

 He was the fourth member of the youth-led movement charged with lese majeste to test positive in jail, or within days of leaving.